Shopping Links

 Availability

-Available in the US from VIZ on a joint VIZ-Pioneer bilingual DVD.
+Available in North America from VIZ on a joint VIZ-Pioneer bilingual DVD.
 Was previously available on subtitled or dubbed VHS.